 After coming to terms with reason, I realized it wasn’t the brightest idea I’d ever had.
 I also noted that curiously enough, “reason” seems to be around at the same time my wife is.
 I can’t quite grasp the meaning of it, but I’m guessing they must be friends.

-Anyway, in mid-August, some of the existing border restrictions were lifted, at least in Spain, France, Italy, Switzerland.
+Anyway, in mid-August, some of the existing border restrictions were lifted, at least in Spain, France, Italy, and Switzerland.
 Once again, I started getting nervous at home.
 When I saw the opportunity, I just started to pack.
-Deciding the destination was a no-brainer.
+Deciding on the destination was a no-brainer.
 I would ride the covid restriction-free Europe.

 It was time to choose the route, and that was the easiest task I had in months.
 Just by looking at the map, a few places popped out right in front of my eyes, ultimately creating a line to follow along with my BMW R 1200 GS.

-Andorra, St Tropez, Monaco, Bellagio, Passo de lo Stelvio, Furka Pass, Grimsel Pass, something Pass, and any signs with Pass written on were mine to ride.
+Andorra, St Tropez, Monaco, Bellagio, Passo de lo Stelvio, Furka Pass, Grimsel Pass, something Pass, and any signs with Pass written on them were mine to ride.

 What I wasn’t willing to pass was the chance to get out on an adventure motorcycle travel.
 There was a sign in my mind that said leave now before they close the borders again.

 All in all, it was a 3510mi/5650 km journey of unforgettable landscapes.
 Through the Alps and glacial valleys, within the constraints and time frame that I had.